Cha Jun-hwan: Personal life and education

-Career

-Cha began skating at the age of seven, during a school excursion.
-His first coach was Shin Hea-sook.
-His skating idols were Evgeni Plushenko and Daisuke Takahashi.
+Cha Jun-hwan was born in Seoul.
+He attended Whimoon Middle and High School and enrolled at Korea University as a Global Sport student in 2020.
+Cha has a brother who is four years older than him, and he speaks English fluently.
+He also has a cat named Thor.

+Competitive skating career

 Early career

+Having learned various skills such as ballet, swimming, violin and piano to become a more versatile actor, Cha also began skating at age seven during a special class held at a public rink near his home over the school break.
+Although he initially started with short-track speed skating, he later switched to figure skating, which he found more engaging.
+After the class ended, he decided to pursue figure skating seriously.
+He later said that while skating, he "liked the wind" and "felt the freeness," which was "so impactful" that he continued learning skating and decided to become an athlete.
+His first coach was former South Korean Olympic competitor Shin Hea-sook, and his skating idols were Evgeni Plushenko and Daisuke Takahashi.

 Cha placed fourth as a junior skater at the 2011 South Korean Championships.
 In 2012, he won the junior level at the South Korean Championships.
 In the 2012–13 season, he took the novice gold medal at the Asian Trophy and repeated as the junior champion at the South Korean Championships.
 He placed fifth at the senior level at the 2014 Korean Championships.
 This was his first senior experience at national championships.
 During the 2014–15 season, Cha won the novice gold medal at the Merano Cup and the senior bronze medal at the South Korean Championships.
 In March 2015, he began training in Toronto under Brian Orser to improve his jumps, including the triple Axel and quads.